-Any incoming student desiring to enter the Foreign Language Program above Level I will have to take an Entrance Placement Test through the Guidance Office and receive Foreign Language Departmental approval.
-Also, we recommend that freshmen taking Intro to Academic Writing postpone Foreign Language courses until their sophomore year.
+Students who have taken Spanish at the middle school level and previously should not sign up for Spanish Level I. Incoming students desiring to enter the World Language program above Level II will have to take an Entrance Placement Test through the Guidance Office and receive World Language Department approval.
+Also, we recommend that freshmen taking Intro to Academic Writing postpone taking World Language courses until their sophomore year.